How do rural departments get water to fight fires?

 The drought exacerbates the problem.

 “It takes a lot more now that we’re in this drought.
-A five gallon pale of water doesn’t go as far now as it did three months ago,” he said.
+A five-gallon pail of water doesn’t go as far now as it did three months ago,” he said.

 Within city limits in places like Austin or even smaller cities like Georgetown, the water supply primarily comes from fire hydrants.